decarvalhoe/trading-bot-open-source/README.md

 *Result*: The technical infrastructure is operational and ready for development.

-### Phase 2: Authentication and Users (✅ Core features ready)
+### Phase 2: Authentication and Users (✅ Completed)
 **Objective**: To allow users to create accounts and log in securely

 - ✅ **Authentication System**: Registration, login, JWT security, MFA TOTP
 - ✅ **Profile Management**: Creation and modification of user profiles with entitlement-based masking
-- 🔄 **End-to-End Documentation**: Consolidate OpenAPI specs and UX guides for a full onboarding path
+- ✅ **End-to-End Documentation**: Consolidated OpenAPI specs and UX guides for a full onboarding path

 *Result*: Users can create secure accounts, activate their profile and prepare for MFA enrolment.